Philippines, Japan coast guards hold anti-piracy drills

 China has rejected diplomatic protests by the Philippines and Vietnam and criticism from the United States over its reclamation work on reefs and tiny islands, saying it falls "within the scope of China's sovereignty".

-Last month, China's coast guard fired water cannon on Philippine fishermen in a disputed shoal.
+Last month, China's coast guard fired water cannon on Philippine fishermen in a disputed shoal in the South China Sea.
 In the past, it has challenged Japan's coast guard near a disputed island in the East China Sea.

+An armed Japanese coast guard vessel joined Wednesday's law enforcement drills, about 10 miles (16 km) off the port of Manila, in which Japanese anti-terrorist team used rubber boat to engage mock hijackers who had seized a vessel.

+The Philippines plans to hold three exercises with Japan this year, said Captain Artemio Abu of the Philippine Coast Guard, adding that Filipinos also train in Tokyo.

-Later this year, the Philippines will take delivery of the first of ten 40-metre (130-foot) patrol boats Japan is building, said Coast Guard spokesman Commander Armand Balilo.
+Later this year, the Philippines will take delivery of the first of ten 40-metre ( 131-foot) patrol boats Japan is building, said Coast Guard spokesman Commander Armand Balilo.

-(Reporting by Manuel Mogato; Additional reporting by Adam Rose and Ben Blanchard in Beijing; Editing by Clarence Fernandez)
+It will also get five boats from France and two helicopters to stiffen its enforcement efforts.
+(Reporting by Manuel Mogato; Editing by Clarence Fernandez)